 Monday, July 22, 2019

-Getting Lit after My Dentist Appointment
+Getting Lit after My Dentist Appointment - CLOSED

 Lit Cafe

-1071 North Tustin Street Suite #100
+1071 North Tustin Street, Suite #100

 Anaheim, CA 92807

-After graduating from The Culinary School at Le Cordon Bleu in Pasadena, the duo has worked at some pretty big restaurants.
+After graduating from The Culinary School at Le Cordon Bleu in Pasadena, the duo has worked at some prominent restaurants.
 He's had stints at Cafe Hiro, 6ix Park Grill, Marche Moderne, Andrei's Conscious Cuisine, and Charlie Palmer at South Coast Plaza.
 Chef Erica has been very busy as well working with her mentor, Chef Stephane Treand of ST Patisserie in Costa Mesa, she's also held various positions at the St. Regis Hotel and Resort in Dana Point, Charlie Palmer, Marche Moderne, and has even taught classes at pastry school.
 All of this, and raising a family as well.
-Pretty impressive stuff for these two.
+That is impressive stuff for these two.

 Their menu bears this out.
 They offer breakfast toasts, three kinds of breakfast burritos, chilaquiles, and a couple of egg dishes.
-Lunch starts at 11am and consists of four varieties of salad, five sandwich options, two burgers, and a couple of out of the ordinary items.
+Lunch starts at 11 a.m. and consists of four varieties of salad, five sandwich options, two burgers, and a couple of out-of-the-ordinary items.
 Only their Lit Burger and Fries will set you back $15, while the rest of the menu hovers around the $11 mark.

-As you can see, I did linger at the bakery case a bit, because we started out with two pastries to nosh on while we waited for our food to arrive.
-The Coffee Cake Crumble ($3.75) was done very nicely, with a very subtle sweetness to it.
-The bottom portion was moist, but not too damp where it would lose its structural integrity.
-The crumble added just enough sweetness so it did not distract from the well-made pastry.
-The Almond Croissant ($3.00) was one of the better ones I have had.
+As you can see, I lingered a bit at the bakery case because we started out with two pastries to nosh on while we waited for our food to arrive.
+The Coffee Cake Crumble ($3.75) was done very nicely, with a subtle sweetness.
+The bottom portion was moist but not too damp, where it would lose its structural integrity.
+The crumble added just enough sweetness to not distract from the well-made pastry.
+The Almond Croissant ($3.00) was one of my best ones.
 It was light and full of flavor.
 Technically a very sound croissant, with quite a bit of almond filling inside and the sliced almonds outside added a nice textural element.
-If you like real deal croissants, this is the one for you.
+If you like real-deal croissants, this is the one for you.

 For more information about Lit Cafe, head to their website here: http://www.litcafeoc.com/